Should I Refinance Before or After Bankruptcy?

-Learn whether it is better to refinance your mortgage before or after bankruptcy.
+Learn the pros and cons of refinancing your mortgage before or after bankruptcy.

 Refinancing Before Bankruptcy

-If you are considering filing for bankruptcy relief because you have large amounts of outstanding debt, refinancing your mortgage might not be an option.
-Each lender has its own guidelines when evaluating your application to refinance.
-If you have bad credit or a large amount of unsecured debt, you might not qualify.
+Refinancing your mortgage might not be an option before filing for bankruptcy relief if you have large amounts of outstanding debt.
+Each lender has guidelines when evaluating your application to refinance and if you have bad credit or insufficient income, you might not qualify.

-That said, if you can refinance before filing for bankruptcy, you'd probably be wise to do so, regardless of whether you file for Chapter 7 or Chapter 13.
-Chapter 13 takes three to five years to complete, and you'd need court approval to move forward with the refinance.
-Even though Chapter 7 is much shorter, taking approximately four months, unless you have a lot of equity, you'll have a harder time qualifying for a refinance post-bankruptcy.
+That said, if you can refinance before filing for bankruptcy, you’d probably be wise to do so, regardless of whether you file for Chapter 7 or Chapter 13.
+Chapter 13 takes three to five years to complete, and you’d need court approval to move forward with the refinance.
+Even though Chapter 7 is much shorter, taking approximately four months, you’ll have a more challenging time qualifying for a refinance postbankruptcy.

 Refinancing After Bankruptcy

-Bankruptcy accomplishes this by wiping out most general unsecured debt, such as credit card balances, medical bills, and personal loans (but not student loans in most cases).
-However, even if bankruptcy improves your monthly budget, lenders still see it as a negative when considering your loan application.
+However, even though bankruptcy improves your monthly budget, lenders still see it as a negative when considering your loan application.
 Depending on the type of bankruptcy you filed and the type of loan (such as conventional, FHA, or VA) you seek, you may have to wait two to four years after your discharge before you can refinance.

 Get more bankruptcy planning tips.